poyrazinan/GeikPlugins-Discord-Bot/README.md

 # GeikPlugins-Discord-Socket

-Discord bot socket for LeaderOS.
-Websender integration and License Managment
+Web Socket and License Management for Discord Bot.

 - PHP to Java socket listening
 - MYSQL License check (On Join)